-Since 1979 Beveled Glass Arts has specialized in fine glass beveling throughout the United States and Canada.
-With over thirty five years of beveling experience, we pride ourselves on our ability to offer exceptional quality at reasonable rates.
+Since 1979 Beveled Glass Arts has specialized in custom beveling for the stained glass trade throughout the United States and Canada.
+With thirty-nine years of beveling experience, we pride ourselves on our ability to offer exceptional quality at reasonable rates.
 Our company is built on quality workmanship and continued customer satisfaction.
 We appreciate the opportunity to share our professional experience with you on your next project which includes custom beveled glass.

 Beveled Glass Arts Serves :

 - Stained Glass Shops

 - Cabinet Shops

 - Doors, Sidelights and Transom Windows

 - Accurate Cutting To Your Pattern Or Templates